zotonic/zotonic/doc/ref/controllers/controller_wmtrace_conf.rst

 .. include:: meta-wmtrace_conf.rst

+Admin controller which let you configure and enable/disable the display of traces of webmachine requests.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation